🎧 Jimmy Flores and I just launched a new podcast: say hi to Radio Lanza

 Why talk about what we want?
 That is childish.
 Absurd.
 Of course, you are interested in what you want.
 You are eternally interested in it.
 But no one else is.
 The rest of us are just like you: we are interested in what we want.

-Think about it: every act you have ever performed since the day you were born was performed because you wanted something.
+Every act you have ever performed since the day you were born was performed because you wanted something.
+So, first, think about what they want, not what you want.

 So the only way on Earth to influence other people is to talk about what they want and show them how to get it.